pDphlighter/af3cli/README.md

 builder.add_sequence(rc_dna_seq)
 ```

-If modifications or manually defined IDs are required, the complementary sequence must be added separately.
+If modifications or manually defined IDs are required, the complementary sequence must be created separately.

 #### FASTA Files